RaspberryPiFoundation/webdev-curriculum/en-GB/tell-a-story/index.md

 ---
 title: Tell a Story
-materials: ["Club Leader Resources/*.*","Project Resources/*.*"]
+description: Learn how to create your own webpage to tell a story, joke or poem.
-beta: true
+layout: project
 notes: "Tell a Story - notes.md"
-layout: project
+new: true
 project-type: sample
 ---